Command line arguments

 The audience of the JWT token

-Optional: The server will validate the JWT `aud` claim against this value if set
+Optional: the server will validate the JWT `aud` claim against this value if set - to set an identity provider configuration element to None, set its value to an empty string.

 -u, --ui-index-html-folder <UI_INDEX_HTML_FOLDER>